jon-jacky/Piety/BRANCH.md

 into the *master* branch.

 Recent work in the *rewrite* branch:

+- 29 Aug 2024: Begin *edmore* branch for editor improvements and bug fixes.

 -  7 Aug 2024: Merge the *eventloop* branch back into the *rewrite* branch.